pipoe2h/nutanix-nke/stash/README.md

 * Objects CA certificate

+---

-1. (Optional) If you have not downloaded the CA certificate, continue reading this.
+1. (Optional) If you have not downloaded the Objects CA certificate, continue with this step.
 In the folder along with the other YAML files download the CA certificate for your Objects instance.
 Replace the `YOUR_ENDPOINT_URL_HERE` with yours.
 Ex: objects.nutanix.com

     ```shell
     openssl s_client -connect YOUR_ENDPOINT_URL_HERE:443 -showcerts 2>/dev/null | sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p' > objects.pem